RonaldBXu/fritter-backend/README.md

 **Throws**

+- `400` if username or password is not in correct format format or missing in the request
+- `401` if the user login credentials are invalid
 - `403` if the user is already logged in
-- `400` if username or password is not in correct format format or missing in the req
-- `401` if the user login credentials are invalid

 <br>